otrv4/otrv4/otrv4.md

   ```
     There are a number of reasons that you may receive an Identity Message in
     this state.
 Perhaps your correspondent simply started a new DAKE or they
     resent their Identity Message.
-On some networks, like AIM, if your
-    correspondent is logged in multiple times, each of his clients will send an
-    Identity Message in response to a Query Message.
-Resending the same Auth-R
-    Message in response to each of those messages will prevent compounded
-    confusion, since each of their clients will see each of the Auth-R Messages
-    you send.
   ```

   * Validate the Identity message.
+Notice that this Identity message should have the 'Receiver's instance tag'.
+Validate that that value is equal to your 'Sender's instance tag'.
-Ignore the message if validation fails.
+    Ignore the message if any of the validations fails.
   * If validation succeeds:
     * Forget the old `their_ecdh`, `their_dh`, `their_ecdh_first`,
       `their_dh_first` and Client Profile from the previously received Identity message.
-    * Send a new Auth-R message with the new values received.
+    * Send a new Auth-R message with the new values received in the Indentity message.

 If the state is `ENCRYPTED_MESSAGES` or `FINISHED`: